entropiccode/legends_za_item_codes/README.md

 # Legends ZA Item Codes
-These files represent individual Legends ZA item codes for use with cheat tools on Switch CFW.
-I have been told these are compatible with emulation tools as well, however I cannot confirm.
+These files represent individual Legends ZA item codes and Pokemon encounter codes for use with cheat tools on Switch CFW.

-These codes can be used even if you have not found the item in question.
-We now have a better understanding of the internal inventory data, and as such these codes have been built to avoid inventory corruption in saves.
-Furthermore, I have tested each of these codes myself on switch hardware and can confirm they do not cause save corruption.
+These are not ASM codes so will work on all emulators that properly support cheats.
+If you are having problems, please refer to the FAQ for general troubleshooting steps you can follow, but please note that I will not offer emulator specific support if you are unable to get the codes to work.

+***These codes will not corrupt your save***.
+This has been tested extensively.

 ## How to Use
 The provided files should not be used as is unless you only need a very specific set of items and only those items.
 Instead, pick and choose the codes you want and add them to your cheat file.